sjbrown/1kfa/mod_guide_gm.md

 If they're enjoying the fiction, ask them what would happen to this character if this was a movie, or use the titles from the Touchstone List.
 Ask them if they're ok with their character being put in jeopardy, or if that makes them uncomfortable.
-Ask them what the character's *most immediate* motivation might be.
+Ask them which of the established stakes the character is most likely to pay attention to.
+Or, independent of the stakes, ask what the character's *immediate, intrinsic* motivation might be.

 If they're enjoying the mechanical game, ask them what resource they're
 after: XP? precious items? powerful weapons? new moves?
 Then ask what they